Student Support Services

 MTh 8-4, TW 8-6, F 8-1

 Internship opportunities are available to students through the Career Center which links local employers and students.
 Internships are an ideal way for students to gain hands-on experience in the workplace and make valuable professional contacts while still in college.
 Internships are made available both through listings in the Career Center and through the online job posting service that the center sponsors.
-To receive college credit for internships, refer to the Work Experience section of this Catalog.
+To receive college credit for internships, refer to the Work Experience section.

 Cartwright Learning Resources Center